NiklasSchaaf/niklasschaaf.github.io/_pages/cv.md

 Education
 ======
-* MSc, University of Amsterdam, current
+* MSc in Computational Science, University of Amsterdam, current
 * MSc in Geoscience, University of Oslo and The University Centre in Svalbard, 2019
 * BSc in Geoscience, University of Potsdam, 2017